omairvaiyani/ember-cli-issue-5285/README.md

 ### Prerequisites
 In order to interact with the Synap API, either use 3rd party Titanium modules for the Parse SDK ([Android](https://github.com/ndizazzo/android-parse-titanium-module) and [iOS](https://github.com/ewindso/ios-parse-titanium-module)), or refer to Parse's [REST API Guide](https://parse.com/docs/rest/guide).
 All code in this document is previewed in Javascript.

 Please use [moment.js](http://momentjs.com/) for datetime manipulation and [JSTZ](http://pellepim.bitbucket.org/jstz/) for detecting timezones.
+Use the [Aviary SDK](https://developers.aviary.com/docs/android) for image manipulation.
+This document will assume that you use [underscore.js](http://underscorejs.org/) in Javascript, otherwise, use your own preferred methods to manipulate any JSON objects/arrays.

 ### Initialising the API
 We are currently using the "Synap Dev" project on Parse.
 The following credentials will change